wesleyduff/Blog-and-Tutorials/src/TDD/README.md

-> #TDD - Created by *Kent Beck* in the early 1990's when he was employed by the Crystler Corporation.
+> # TDD - Created by *Kent Beck* in the early 1990's when he was employed by the Chrysler Corporation.

 # Tutorial on How to get Started with TDD
 - TDD is also part of the Extream programming methodology.